 Adventures in Babysitting

-She was so friendly when my mom and other people were around but when that door closed she turned into a demon to me.
+She was so friendly when my mom and other people were around but when that door closed she turned into a demon.
 For 3 years my mom would watch me cry from the moment I got up and continue until we got to her front door.
 It was so lonely for me to have to be stuck, by myself, in this apt with this mean old lady.
 She'd force me to sit on the floor and watch tv all day.
 I had no company for long periods of time and I'm convinced this is why I now love being alone.

 She used to make me eat these cheese sandwiches and give me one cup of juice to drink.
 It was so hard to eat all that cheese and not drink all my juice and GOD FORBID I did drink it all, I was would be called greedy and selfish.
 One day I decided to only take a few bites and throw the rest behind her refrigerator when she would leave me there to go shopping.
 I don't know why I chose the frig but I did, who knows where I got that from.
 After a month of cheese tossing, she finally found my stash and went ballistic.
 She yelled at me and called me so many names and all I could do was cry.
 I could see in her face she wanted to hit me but she knew my mom would kick her fucking ass.
 She showed up at 4:00 pm like she usually did and stood up for me.. finally.
 My mom told her, "I only bring her here because I didn't want any problems with the family but my daughter hates you and I'm sure she has her reasons.
 I've had to listen to her cry every morning on the walk here.
 She's scared of you but now you should be scared of me."
 We walked out and I never went back there again.

 We joke about the evil babysitter all the time when we sit around at family dinners.
 I think everyone has finally realized what kind of damage it did and that's why my niece never had to stay with one.
-I"d never let her go through whay I did.
+I"d never let her go through what I did.

 I wrote this blog because I recently came up with picture of this lady.
 There she was crouching and smiling, looking like the sweetest old lady.
 She died a long time ago but seeing her picture again brought up some repressed emotions.
 I sat there with her picture in my hand and decided to forgive her.
-The little 5 year old in me needed that..
+The little 3 year old in me needed that..
 It's like she's telling me "Throw that cheese sandwich away girl!
 That shit will kill ya!"

 Thank you Arlanda, for teaching me one thing in my life that I will always forever be grateful for.....